Easy Peach Cobbler with canned Peaches

 Instructions

-• Preheat oven to 350 degrees.
-Place the butter in a 2 1/2 -3 QT baking dish and place it in the oven until the butter is melted.
+• Preheat your oven to 350°F. Place the butter in a 2.5–3-quart baking dish and set it in the oven until the butter is fully melted.

-• In small bowl mix 1/4 cup of sugar and 1/2 teaspoon of cinnamon .
-Pour it over the peaches .
+• In a small bowl, mix the 1/4 cup sugar and 1 teaspoon cinnamon.
+Sprinkle this over the top of the cobbler.

 • Serve warm with ice cream if desired